 :This is part 2 of a commentary on the Kingdom Parables of Matthew 13.
 (If you haven’t had a chance to read part 1, you may want to stop and do so now.)
 A parable, as you know, is a heavenly story put into an earthly context.
 The meaning of the Greek word for parable is “to place alongside” as in a comparison.
 This means that everything in a parable symbolizes something else.
 Correctly interpreting the symbols is the key that unlocks understanding.

 I said last time that I believe the Kingdom Parables were given to expand the Lord’s comments on unforgivable sin from chapter 12.
-Since Jesus was speaking to Jews in Israel engaged in an agrarian economy it makes sense that we should try and replicate their perspective in understanding the symbols He used.
-His listeners were only familiar with their Scriptures so we’ll rely on the Old Testament as our theological guide and since most worked the land we’ll use our knowledge of agriculture to give us the proper social and historical context.
-Also, the Lord Himself explained the first 2 parables for us providing clues to help interpret the others, so let’s dig in.
-We’ll begin with parable number 3 since we covered the first 2 last time.
+Since Jesus was speaking to Jews in Israel engaged in an agrarian economy, it makes sense that we should try and replicate their perspective in understanding the symbols He used.
+His listeners were only familiar with their Scriptures, so we’ll rely on the Old Testament as our theological guide.
+And since most worked the land, we’ll use our knowledge of agriculture to give us the proper social and historical context.
+Also, the Lord Himself explained the first two parables for us, providing clues to help interpret the others, so let’s dig in.
+We’ll begin with parable number 3 since we covered the first two last time.

 3) The Parable of the Mustard Seed